sb2nov/mac-setup/README.md

 It will get installed in the `venv` folder, and not conflict with other projects.

+To leave the virtual environment use.

+    $ deactivate

 **Important**: Remember to add `venv` to your project's `.gitignore` file so you don't include all of that in your source code!

 As mentioned earlier, I like to install big packages (like Numpy), or packages I always use (like IPython) globally.
 All the rest I install in a virtualenv.